 The journal will continue to publish the articles on Open Access terms.
 Therefore, the journal will be depositing the full text content in international databases as well as on the official web-site.
 The permanent article identifier (DOI) will also be available in continuity.

-To support this, a publication fee of 200 Euro per article will be charged to authors on acceptance of their paper.
+Peer review fee is 30 Euro per article and will be charged to authors upon article submission.
+Publication fee is 200 Euro per article and will be charged to authors on acceptance of the paper.

 Please make the payment by bank (wire) transfer or by using debit/credit card [ click ].

-Note: There is no peer review fee for all manuscript proposed for publication.
-The peer review process and also the plagiarism check by iThenticate are provided complimentary by the journal.
+Note: The plagiarism check by iThenticate is provided complimentary by the journal.

 Are exempted from the publication fee: